pagrimm/mr-roboger-project/README.md

 ## Description

 Week 3 project for Epicodus.
 A page that will return a list of numbers from 0 to the inputted number, and replace numbers containing a one, two, or three with snippets of text.
 Designed to showcase my skills in looping Javascript logic, behavior driven development, and the separation of business and user interface logic.
+Another version of this project that also incorporates the conversion logic from the pig latin and Roman numeral exercises earlier this week can be found here: https://github.com/pagrimm/roboger-prime

 ## Specifications
 | Behavior                                                                           | Input  | Output                                   |